Want to know more? — Subscribe

-Keeping in mind SPA pros and cons, for sure, this kind of app might not best match for some cases.
-So let’s examine some when it’s better to develop SPA instead of the simple website:
+Considering SPA’s pros and cons, this kind of app might not be the best match for some cases.
+So let’s examine some when it’s better to launch a SPA instead of a simple website:

-Let’s say that you want to get the high responsiveness and speed of your app, but you don’t need your website to be high-load.
+Let’s say that you want to get your app’s high responsiveness and speed, but you don’t need your website to be high-load.
 If that’s your situation, then a SPA is ideal for your needs.

-A rich, user-oriented interface is perfect for generating attention and making visitors stay on your website.
+A rich, user-oriented interface generates attention and makes visitors stay on your website.
 It’s also helpful in getting them to take specific actions.

 If there is an API for public or internal use, you can use the SPA method to build it instead of trying to reproduce the needed logic with an MPA.